guillermoanguiano/prueba-tecnica-terrify/README.md

-# Next.js App Router Project
+# Next.js App Router Technical Challenge

 This project is a Next.js application using the App Router.
 The only required environment variable is `API_URL`.